 What Is Process Painting?

 “Process painting” is making the experience of painting more important than the outcome.
 The goal of process painting is the creative act itself, without concern for talent, skill or accomplishment.
-Process painting allows you to transcend the rules and go beyond who you thought you were, taking you on a journey of inspiration, growth and change.
+Process painting allows you to transcend the rules and go beyond who you thought you were, taking you on a journey of inspiration, insight, growth and change.

 Why Paint for Process?